k-box/k-search-client-php/readme.md

 - `generateDocumentHash( $filePath )` generates the hash of the content of a document
 - `generateHash( $text )` generates the hash of the given text
 - `get_mime( $filePath )` return the mime type of a file
+- `isMimeTypeSupported( $mime )` **test if the specified mime type is known and can be handled.
+This not guarantee that the the K-Link Core can index the file without prior elaboration**
-- `isMimeTypeSupported( $mime )` test if the specified mime type is supported by the K-Link Core
+- `isMimeTypeIndexable( $mime )` **test if the specified mime type is supported by the K-Link Core and requires no elaboration before can be sent to the K-Link Core**

+**Important notice**

+In the course of the following month we will add the ability to recognize more document types than what the search engine can handle directly.
+So we decided to separate the mime type support check in two different functions.
+The `isMimeTypeSupported` function will tell if we can recognize that file from the mime type, but will not guarantee that you can send the file directly to the K-Link Core.
+To check if you need to extract the content of the file before sending the document to the K-Link Core you have to use the `isMimeTypeIndexable` function, if this function return false you have to extract the textual content of the file by yourselve before sending a document add request to the K-Link Core.

 ## Facets